 Ensure ‘Reading for knowledge, reading for pleasure’ is at the heart of our planning and teaching.
 Every opportunity to promote reading must be seized upon by class teachers.

-Ensure a love of language and a playfulness with vocabulary is central to every learning opportunity – teachers must model, and children must practice, using a rich, deep, technical, exciting and varied.
+Ensure a love of language and a playfulness with vocabulary is central to every learning opportunity – teachers must model, and children must practice, using a rich, deep, technical, exciting and varied vocabulary.

 Deliver a broad range of curriculum experiences and opportunities that teaches a cultural capital of knowledge whilst developing the skills to apply this knowledge effectively